monty124/dockerovpn/README.md

 no warranty use at your own risk!

-note v2 is no longer maintained, there was stupidity with docker-compose and synology I recommend using v1 either in syno or standalone

 You will need the .env file and you will need to alter its parameters to suit

 ```